karajones/pollinators/README.md

 ## Description of scripts

-This is a set of scripts that was used to process sequences derived from environmental DNA extracted from flowers and bulk mixed samples of arthopods taken from blue and yellow vane traps.
-These scripts are published to help improve reproducibility.
-Raw sequence files are available as part of NCBI GenBank Project [PRJNA1189042](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1189042).
+These scripts were used to process sequences derived from environmental DNA extracted from flowers and bulk mixed samples of arthopods taken from blue and yellow vane traps.
+Raw sequence files that were used with these scripts are available as part of NCBI GenBank Project [PRJNA1189042](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1189042).
 The reference sequence databases used can be found in a [Zenodo repository](https://doi.org/10.5281/zenodo.14267554).

 - `01_fastq_processing.sh` Executable (bash) shell script that renames fastq files, removes primers and small fragments using [Cutadapt](https://cutadapt.readthedocs.io/en/v3.5/index.html), and generates read statistics using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [MultiQC](https://github.com/MultiQC/MultiQC), and [Seqkit](https://bioinf.shenwei.me/seqkit/).
 - `02_dada2_denoising.R` R script using [dada2](https://benjjneb.github.io/dada2/) to denoise trimmed reads and remove chimeras.
 The resulting merged amplicon sequence variants (ASVs) are filtered using [decontam](https://github.com/benjjneb/decontam) to remove contaminants found in blanks and size selected for amplicon length.